Spencer Steer Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.79 team ERA ranks 26th across all MLB pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.81).

-- Nationals pitchers combine to surrender the fourth-most home runs in baseball (117 total, 1.4 per game).
+- Nationals pitchers combine to allow 119 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The righty's last time out came on Friday against the Philadelphia Phillies, when he threw six innings, surrendering one earned run while giving up six hits.
+- His last appearance was on Saturday against the Philadelphia Phillies, when the left-hander tossed 2 2/3 innings, surrendering seven earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.